-Instead of replacing UC and NOW with maximum time values, the GR-tree [3] extends the R-tree [1] to allow for the storage of these variables in tree nodes.
+Instead of replacing UC and NOW with maximum time values, the GR-tree [BJSS98] extends the existing R\-tree [BEC90] to allow for the storage of these variables in tree nodes.
 The GR-tree thus accommodates bitemporal regions (shown in Figure 1) and uses minimum bounding regions that can be either static or growing and either rectangles or stair-shapes (see Figure 3(b)).
-It has been shown [3] that the GR-tree outperforms indices based on the previously described approaches by a factor of 3 or more.
+It has been shown [BJSS98] that the GR-tree outperforms indices based on the previously described approaches by a factor of 3 or more.
 The GR-tree is an efficient index, but its implementation requires access to and extension of the DBMS kernel.

 Based on the above, we may conclude that two different approaches exist for indexing now-relative bitemporal data.
 The first approach is to create a new index.
-The GR-tree, although based on the R^ -tree, exemplifies this approach.
-The second approach is to transform now-relative bitemporal data, in this way eliminating the variables UC and NOW and obtaining static data, and then apply an existing "offthe-shelf" spatial index.
+The GR-tree, although based on the R\-tree, exemplifies this approach.
+The second approach is to transform now-relative bitemporal data, in this way eliminating the variables UC and NOW and obtaining static data, and then apply an existing "off-the-shelf" spatial index.
 This paper explores the latter approach.

-The main purpose of the data transformations employed here is to render growing regions stationary.
-Transformations are used widely in indexing, but always with different purposes.
+Subsequent sections show how now-relative bitemporal data can be efficiently indexed using four $R^$ -trees and employing appropriate data and, consequently, query transformations.
+The main purpose of the data transformations employed here is to transform growing regions to stationary regions (transformations are used widely in indexing, but always with different purposes).

-4. The 4-R Index
+4 The 4-R Index for Now-Relative Bitemporal Data

-In the 4-R index, we (1) divide bitemporal data regions into four classes, (2) perform transformations of the regions in each of the classes, thus eliminating any variables, and (3) use separate R-trees for indexing the transformed data regions of each class.
+This section provides a detailed description of the 4-R indexing technique.
+The idea behind the technique is to apply data transformations that render the continuously growing (now-relative) bitemporal data regions static, upon which existing "off-the-shelf" R-trees may be employed.
+Specifically, we (1) divide bitemporal data regions into four classes, (2) perform transformations of the regions in each of the classes, thus eliminating any variables, and (3) use separate R-trees for indexing the transformed data regions of each class.